 7/14/2010 (links, photos, and videos updated December 10, 2018)

 on behalf of

-The three cops who were on the scene (Pascarella, along with “officers” E. Fire and J. Gardner), unprovoked, attacked Mr. Walmsley, all of them throwing closed-fist punches at the victim’s face (as his children and wife watched) until he fell to the ground unconscious.
-One of the cops then jumped on the unconscious victim’s back, grabbed the back of his head, and slammed his face into the concrete sidewalk at least three times, according to witnesses.
-There are still pieces of Mr. Walmsley’s face in the sidewalk.
+The three cops who were on the scene (Pascarella, along with “officers” E. Fire and J. Gardner), unprovoked, attacked Mr. Walmsley.
+All of them starting throwing closed-fist punches at the victim, as his children and wife watched.
+They assaulted him until he fell to the ground unconscious.
+One of the cops then jumped on the unconscious victim’s back, grabbed his head, and slammed his face into the concrete sidewalk at least three times, according to witnesses.
+There are still pieces of Mr. Walmsley’s face in the sidewalk to this day.

 Mr. Walmsley, of course, was charged with resisting arrest, “criminal damaging,” and several other arbitrary felony “crimes.”
-And what’s really scary about this latest police state incident in Arizona (since the state is now right up there with Louisiana and California police state policies) is that the worst is yet to be told regarding the victim.
+And what’s really creepy about this latest police state incident in Arizona is that the worst is yet to be told regarding the victim.

-Of course, our call to the Mesa Police Department was transferred several times before we gave up.
-A message left with “Officer Jones” was never returned.
+Of course, our call to the Mesa Police Department was transferred several times before we gave up and did not get any sort of comment on this story.
+A message left with “Officer Jones” was also never returned.

 Phoenix Copwatch is a citizen’s group formed in 1998 to combat abuse by the police in our community.
 We use a variety of means to fight police abuse, including community patrols, videotaping of police activity, and education.
 Copwatch is completely independent from the police, all other law enforcement agencies, the government, and all political parties.
 Although Copwatch groups exist in many other cities around the world, they all operate independently, and there is no national or international body that oversees our organization.
 All of our members are unpaid volunteers who freely dedicate their time to ending police abuse.